Isotopical/isotopical/public/assets/collections/posts/ionic-in-isotopical.md

 published: false
 ---

-In [my last article](/posts/intro-to-isotopical) on [Isotopical](https://www.isotopical.website), I introduced you my take on a pseudo content management system I wrote that powers this website.
-In this article I'll be going into more detail about the user interface framework I chose for this project, [Ionic](https://ionicframework.com).
+In [my last article](/posts/intro-to-isotopical) on [Isotopical](https://www.isotopical.website), I introduced you my take on a pseudo content management system I created that powers this website.
+In this article I'll be going into more detail about the user interface framework I chose for the project, [Ionic](https://ionicframework.com).
 As I wanted to take a mobile first approach in the project, while also fully supporting desktop browsers, Ionic was a natural choice.

 <!--more-->